Going Solo by Roald Dahl

 Before he put pen to paper, Roald Dahl was a fighter pilot.

 Looking for adventure, Dahl set sail from England to Dar es Salaam in 1938, aged 22.
-He learned Swahili, encountered the deadly black and green mambas, breakfasted on lime-drenched pawpaws.
+He learned Swahili, encountered the deadly black and green mambas, and breakfasted on lime-drenched pawpaws.
 What a life!

 Following Britain’s declaration of war, Dahl drove to Nairobi to join the RAF.
 He chases zebra from the runway and learns to fly Tiger Moths.
 It’s all jolly, until he crashes.